haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 You may want to run the `haddock3-analyse` and `haddock3-traceback` commands by default at the end of the workflow.
 The `postprocess` option of a standard HADDOCK3 configuration (.cfg) file is devoted to this task.
-At first, it forces HADDOCK3 to execute `haddock3-analyse` on all the `caprieval` folders found in the workflow, therefore loading data present in the CAPRI tables.
+At first, it forces HADDOCK3 to execute `haddock3-analyse` on all the `XX_caprieval` folders found in the workflow, therefore loading data present in the CAPRI tables.
 Second, it executes the `haddock3-traceback` command.

 By default, `postprocess` is set to `true` but can also be de-activated at the beginning of your configuration file: